Sonova ESG Report 2021/22

 The hearing care market is highly diverse, requiring a broad range of technologically advanced solutions and versatile customer service channels.
 Our declared goal is to offer the most innovative hearing solutions and services available to consumers worldwide, continuously improving speech intelligibility, sound resolution and quality, and ease of use.
-The comprehensive, interdisciplinary knowledge that we acquire in the process is factored into each of our products.
-It also enables us to offer a broad spectrum of service and pricing levels for individual needs and different markets in countries of all income levels.
+With the acquisition of Sennheiser’s consumer hearing division, we have established a fourth business unit, expanding our product portfolio from hearing instruments to true wireless headsets and speech-enhanced hearables, along with cochlear implants, hearing protection, wireless communication solutions, and audiological care services.

-In 2020/21, 61 new patent applications were filed across the Sonova Group.
-By the end of March 2021, Sonova owned in total over 1,800 active granted patent and design rights.
+In 2021/22, around 60 new patent applications were filed across the Sonova Group.
+By the end of March 2022, Sonova owned in total over 2,000 active granted patent and design rights.

-In addition to improving audiological quality and ease of operation, Sonova continuously expands digital solutions that bring together the healthcare provider and the consumer in real time through all stages of the hearing journey.
+As well as improving the audiological quality and ease of operation of our products, Sonova continuously extends the digital solutions that bring together healthcare providers and consumers in real time through all stages of the hearing journey.
 From online-based histories and customer support to remote adjustment and optimization under real-life conditions, digitally networked solutions offer consumers a higher degree of control and autonomy.
 Wherever users might be, their audiologist can be by their side online, directly capturing data on the specific audiological situation and providing immediate assistance.
 Continuous data monitoring and statistical analysis of listening situations allow user-specific fine tuning, as well as more targeted advice.

 A key example is the myPhonak app, which gives wearers an enhanced and personalized hearing experience, including remote support, fitting, and control, as well as advanced customization options such as noise reduction and speech focus.

-To complement our strong R&D hubs in Stäfa and around the world, we announced in November 2019 the opening of the Sonova Innovation Lab in Waterloo, Ontario, Canada, where we explore new digital capabilities in one of the leading consumer app development centers in North America, bringing together experts from our various specialties with people from the mobile industry to accelerate our app development.
+To complement our strong R&D hubs in Switzerland and around the world, we announced in November 2019 the opening of the Sonova Innovation Lab in Waterloo, Ontario, Canada, where we explore new digital capabilities in one of the leading consumer app development centers in North America, bringing together experts from our various specialties with people from the mobile industry.